-If you’d like a better understanding of the evaluation process, several of our Judges explain each of these elements in detail, as well as the thought process behind their scores, in our groundbreaking eBook “The Insiders’ Guide to Screenwriting.”
+If you’d like a better understanding of the evaluation process, several of our Judges explain each of these elements in detail and discuss their scoring process in our groundbreaking eBook “The Insiders’ Guide to Screenwriting.”

-We will announce the scripts that will advance in the 2017 PAGE Awards competition on the following dates:
+We will post the list of scripts advancing to the next round of competition on the following dates:

 QUARTER-FINALISTS: July 15

 SEMI-FINALISTS: August 15